Naimish240/MNIST-Digits/code/readme.md

             > Processor        : Intel64 Family 6 Model 158 Stepping 11, GenuineIntel
             > CPU count        : 4
             > Interpreter      : 64bit

+    2. loaddata.py
+	This script contains the functions related to opening a csv and normalizing it.